anticy-os/KindleLocalSend/README.md

 # LocalSend Kindle

 A small Go-based LocalSend receiver for Kindle devices.

+Tested only on Kindle Oasis 8th gen.

 ## Requirements